 The answer to this question will depend primarily on the definition of “success” in the context of arbitrating a divorce, custody dispute, or other family law matter.
 In fact, whether or not an arbitration process was successful will be a personal determination for the participants, depending on what they were hoping to achieve as an outcome.
 Nevertheless, if you define “success” as a family law proceeding that is private, completed relatively quickly, and is less expensive than traditional litigation, then arbitration is routinely a successful venture.

 If you are in the midst of a divorce, or are contemplating filing for divorce, and have questions about the pros and cons of arbitrating a family law matter, Jeremy Castro is here to help.
 He is an experienced and knowledgeable Marin County divorce lawyer who understands family law arbitration.
 Jeremy is also well versed in mediation and litigation when it comes to handling family law matters such as divorce, child support, spousal support, child custody, and so forth.
-If you are looking for respected and reputable legal counsel in or around Marin County, then contact Castro Law Offices to schedule a confidential case review.
+If you are looking for respected and reputable legal counsel in or around Marin County, then contact Castro Law Offices, P.C. to schedule a confidential case review.